The Queen of the plot twist has done it again!

 “Let me lie” is another well written thriller by former policewoman Clare Mackintosh.
 She knows how to entangle her readers with expert characterization and devious plot twists.
 She seems to understand the motives behind crimes – crimes of all sorts.
 This is a novel of betrayal, deception, avarice, bitterness, and revenge.
 Most of all though, it is a story of family secrets of the most serious kind.
 Oh, and of lies – deadly lies.

-Highly recommended to readers who like psychological thrillers with suprising twists.
+Highly recommended to readers who like psychological thrillers with surprising twists.

 I am grateful to Berkley Publishing via NetGalley for providing me with a digital copy of this enjoyable novel.